Montu-Gohain/5th-Sem_Minor-Project/README.md

-# 5th-Sem_Minor-Project
+# This is My Minor project for BCA 5th Semester.
-This  reporsitory is being used as a hosting platform for This project
+I will be building this site day by day and pushing those updates in Github.